Book a Trial

 Hair Preparation For Your Wedding Day

-When preparing for your wedding day there are a few things to remember to ensure your hair is in the best condition for the styling.
+When preparing for your trial and/or wedding day there are a few things to remember to ensure your hair is in the best condition for the styling.

-• The only exception to this rule is for mother-of-the-brides who are having a blow wave only - in which case the hair should be freshly washed on the day of the wedding.
+The only exception to this rule is for mother-of-the-brides or any other party member who is having a blow wave only - in which case the hair should be freshly washed on the day of the wedding.

 Steps for Prep: